ZooBeasts/Deprecated-project-moved-to-multiagents_Reinforcement_learning_solarcells_optimization/README.md

 # Reinforcement_learning_Multilayer_metamaterial

 The idea and gym has been formed, code test is on its way.
-While waiting why not see my other project.
-WGAN-GP for inveser design waveguide
+While waiting why not see my another project: WGAN-GP for inveser design waveguide